 The TB Vaccine Development Pathway uses a stage gate criteria approach.
 In this approach, activities are defined and performed for each stage of the development process.
 The gate presents a list of criteria for the vaccine candidate to progress to the next stage, or not (see example below).
 The stage gate criteria are intended to help developers and funders make investment decisions for the next stage of development.

-Since their first publication in 2012, the stage gate criteria for TB vaccine development have been thoroughly revised by TBVI and Aeras, with input from a wide range of stakeholders.
+Since their first publication in 2012, the stage gate criteria for TB vaccine development have been thoroughly revised with input from a wide range of stakeholders.
 As new knowledge and insights emerge from the field, the stage gate criteria will be re-evaluated.
 An updated set of criteria are planned for 2020.